WebOS, for small computers

 In December 2012, the specific hardware interface is replaced by Codova from Apache, which allows webOS to run on any mobile and so the apps.

 On February 25, 2013 it was announced that LG was acquiring webOS, its domains and associated patents.
-LG will be using it on TV, which obviously makes it less attractive to developers, its future seems uncertain on mobile where it should leave room for Tizen and Firefox OS or Open webOS.
+LG will be using it on TV, which obviously makes it less attractive to developers, but in 2018, an open source and mature version is made available for small devices such as Raspberry Pi.

 WebOS includes node.js and thus achieving fully portable applications, running even on the desktop when it does not use sensors.
 But if you have a desktop computer touch screen, that facilitates greatly the development of an application.